pojntfx/panrpc/README.md

 Flags:
   -listen
-    	Whether to connect to remotes by listening or dialing (ignored for weron://) -timeout duration
+    	Whether to connect to remotes by listening or dialing (ignored for weron://) -serializer string
+    	Serializer to use (json or cbor) (default "json") -timeout duration
     	Time to wait for a response to a call (default 10s) -tls-cert string